Lead over

 Materialize and window functions

-function) is added/removed/changed, Materialize recomputes the results for the
+added/removed/changed, Materialize recomputes the results from scratch for

 Idiomatic Materialize SQL